Definition of High-low Pricing

 Description of High-low Pricing

-Technology stores that utilize this approach tend to put all of their advertised items on sale at the back of the store, that way shoppers go through the entire store and look at all of the other items prior to reaching the less expensive items.
+Stores that utilize this approach put all of their advertised items at the back of the store.
+Shoppers look at all of the products prior to reaching the cheapest.

 Advantages of High-low Pricing